-In the long run, it’s better for your dog’s health if you avoid foods with this filler and opt for ones that contain more natural ingredients, such as whole meats, vegetables, and grains.
+In the long run, it’s better for your dog’s health to avoid foods with this filler and opt for ones with more natural ingredients, such as whole meats, vegetables, and grains.

 When in doubt about the ingredients on a dog food label, remember that if it sounds weird, it probably is – especially if there are multiple words you can’t pronounce on the ingredient list.
-Dogs are carnivores, so real meat protein is best for them; stay away from foods with carbohydrate fillers like powdered cellulose.
+Dogs are carnivores, so real meat protein is best for them; avoid foods with carbohydrate fillers like powdered cellulose.

 Ideally, you want to feed your pup high-quality wet or dry food that doesn’t contain any artificial ingredients (including powdered cellulose).

-Powdered cellulose added to dog food is not intended to provide any other nutrients in addition to protein, vitamins, minerals, and essential fatty acids.
+Powdered cellulose added to dog food is not intended to provide nutrients such as protein, vitamins, minerals, and essential fatty acids.

 Powdered cellulose is only there for the filler.